uw-dims/tupelo/test-utils/README.md

 It takes two parameters: The input STIX file and the output file name.
 If the output file exists, it will overwrite it without warning.

+You can use the -v option to make it print the AQMP request/response

 The AMQP URL can be specified with the -u option, or read from the 'tupelo.prp' file, if it exists.
 Define the AMQP URL in the 'tupelo.prp' file with 'amqp.url : amqp://dims:dims@localhost/dims' - using
 your URL instead of localhost